What is Statutory Rape? Statutory Rape Definition and Laws

 To understand statutory rape laws, it's important to know that each state sets its own criteria and punishments regarding the crime.
 A quick glance at a table entitled Statutory Rape: A Guide to State Laws and Reporting Requirements, published by the U.S. Health and Human Services Department indicates that most states set their age of consent at 16, but several have theirs set at 17 or 18 years of age.

 Each state also sets a minimum age for victims of statutory rape, below which the state considers the act child sexual assault.
 Further, several states take into account the age difference between the victim and the adult as well as the minimum age for the perpetrator.
 If the perpetrator is below this minimum age, these states will not prosecute the offense.

-Nowadays, many states have abandoned the term "statutory rape" in favor of broader titles for the crime, such as "unlawful sexual penetration" or similar phrases.
+Nowadays, many states have abandoned the term "statutory rape" in favor of broader titles for the crime, such as "unlawful sexual penetration," "rape of a child" or similar phrases.

 Statutory Rape Punishment

 Like criteria for the crime itself, the statutory rape punishment set forth for offenders in each state varies greatly.
 Some states set statutory rape sentences at life in prison, 10 to 99 years, or two to 20 years of incarceration.
 The state court will consider evidence, such as: